PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 ### Citation Request

-I hope that tool could be helpful for researchers who using AUC in their work.
+Anyway, I hope that this tool could be helpful for researchers who using AUC in their work.

 If you publish material based on these codes, then, please refer to our paper: